 Philip Langman took up the post of Housemaster of Girdlestoneites in 2014.
 He has a First Class degree in Mathematics and a PhD from Southampton University.
 From Southampton he went to work for the Ministry of Defence in Portsmouth before returning to a research post with an engineering firm in Dorset.

 Philip decided on a career change in 2007 because, in his words, he wanted to work with people as well as numbers, and launched himself into teaching by taking up a position working with low achievers, youth offenders and vulnerable young people under a government scheme, before moving to Charterhouse in 2008.
-Philip is married to Sarah and they have a young son.
+Philip is married to Sarah and they have three young children.